thakur-nandan/thakur-nandan.github.io/_pages/community.md

 #### Winter 2025

-<p style="font-size: 15px;">Worked with Crystina Zhang (co-mentor) to mentor <i>Forrest Gao</i> (ECE Masters, UWaterloo) on reproducing scores on MIRACL for multilingual retrieval models such as KALM, DRAMA and extending SWIM-X, a synthetic LLM-generated multilingual retrieval training dataset.
-I designed the scope of the project, provided relevant background, fixed day-to-day bugs faced in Compute Canada, provided starter code base, and conducted code reviews.</p>
+- Worked with Crystina Zhang (co-mentor) to mentor <i>Forrest Gao</i> (ECE Masters, UWaterloo) on reproducing scores on MIRACL for multilingual retrieval models such as KALM, DRAMA and extending SWIM-X, a synthetic LLM-generated multilingual retrieval training dataset.
+I designed the scope of the project, provided relevant background, fixed day-to-day bugs faced in Compute Canada, provided starter code base, and conducted code reviews

-<p style="font-size: 15px;">Mentored <i>Jonathan Zhao</i> (CS Undergraduate, UWaterloo) on constructing complex queries for training retrieval models.
+- Mentored <i>Jonathan Zhao</i> (CS Undergraduate, UWaterloo) on constructing complex queries for training retrieval models.
 The idea was to use an LLM recursively to continue to edit and rephrase the question in multiple stages.
-Similar to Forrest, I designed the scope of the project, provided relevant background, fixed day-to-day bugs faced in Compute Canada, provided starter code base, and conducted code reviews.</p>
+Similar to Forrest, I designed the scope of the project, provided relevant background, fixed day-to-day bugs faced in Compute Canada, provided starter code base, and conducted code reviews.

-## Community Contributions
+## A brief history about my journey:

-<p style="font-size: 15px;">A brief history about my story, I pivoted into an academic lifesyle to pursure my curiousity to conduct research in NLP and IR.
+I transitioned into an academic lifestyle to pursue my curiosity in conducting research in Natural Language Processing (NLP) and Information Retrieval (IR).
+My career path has evolved across several domains — from electronics → data analytics → data science → NLP & IR.

-I shifted domains, starting from electronics -> data analytics -> data science -> NLP & IR.
-I truly believe in open-source to help educate others better (including myself) on how to critically access information better from the vast pool of information available in the Internet.
-Credit must be given to all my academic mentors and peers' guidance, which have been influential at an early stage in my career to help overcome this challenge.</p>
+I strongly believe in open-source research as a means to enhance education and help others (and myself) develop the ability to critically ask the most impactful questions in research.
+I owe immense gratitude to my academic mentors and peers (everyone at UKP Lab & UWaterloo), whose early guidance was instrumental in helping me navigate this interdisciplinary shift.

-<p style="font-size: 15px;">I would like to continue the tradition and give back to the community, I am willing to mentor a few early stage undergraduate / master students in University of Waterloo interested towards my direction in embedding models and information retrieval.
-Personally, I encourage students with diverse backgrounds or in a similar nutshell as mine to reach out.</p>
+Continuing this tradition of mentorship and community engagement, I’m eager to give back by mentoring a few early-stage undergraduate or master’s students at the University of Waterloo who are interested in my research directions consisting of data, evaluations in information retrieval & RAG.
+Personally, I encourage students with diverse backgrounds or in a similar nutshell as mine to reach out.

-<p style="font-size: 15px;">If you are interested, Send out an introductory email to me about yourself, introduce me with your academic background, preferably attach your CV and send me on my personal email: nandan.thakur@uwaterloo.ca.</p>
+> If you’re interested, please send me an introductory email about yourself, including your academic background, and attach your CV.
+You can reach me at nandan.thakur@uwaterloo.ca